Class conditional conformal prediction for multiple inputs by p-value aggregation: Joint distribution of the conditional p-values

-The distribution of empirical coverage for conformal prediction sets has been first studied by \citet{vovk2012conditional} and \citet{angelopoulos2023conformal}.
+where $\beta$ follows the distribution $\BBin\paren{m,(n_y+1) - k_{y,\alpha},k_{y,\alpha} }$ with $k_{y,\alpha} = \lfloor (n_y+1)\alpha\rfloor$.
+Moreover, if the scores have no ties, \Cref{eq:BBin} is an equality. \end{corollary} The distribution of empirical coverage for conformal prediction sets has been first studied by \citet{vovk2012conditional} and \citet{angelopoulos2023conformal}.
 For the exchangeable case with no ties, we will refer to \citet{marquesuniversal} who obtains a similar result. {This result will be used to enhance the aggregation of conformal prediction sets by majority voting in our setting.}